codeaprendiz/learn_devops/home/os_and_concepts/commands/taskset_commands_os_and_concepts/task_010_curl/ReadMe.md

 $ curl ifconfig.me
 .
 ```

+### To test a request to a server as if it came from the browser with the same Host header | -H | -k

 To test a request to a server as if it came from the browser with the same Host header